List of feeding behaviours

 Feeding is the process by which organisms, typically animals, obtain food.
 Terminology often uses either the suffixes -vore, -vory, or -vorous from Latin vorare, meaning "to devour", or -phage, -phagy, or -phagous from Greek φαγεῖν (phagein), meaning "to eat".

 Evolutionary history

 The evolution of feeding is varied with some feeding strategies evolving several times in independent lineages.
 In terrestrial vertebrates, the earliest forms were large amphibious piscivores 400 million years ago.
 While amphibians continued to feed on fish and later insects, reptiles began exploring two new food types, other tetrapods (carnivory), and later, plants (herbivory).
 Carnivory was a natural transition from insectivory for medium and large tetrapods, requiring minimal adaptation (in contrast, a complex set of adaptations was necessary for feeding on highly fibrous plant materials).

-Evolutionary adaptations

-The specialization of organisms towards specific food sources is one of the major causes of evolution of form and function, such as: